-The key driver for the compilation of environment goods and services sector estimates comes from the need of policy makers to measure the size and distribution of environment activity within the wider economy.
-Accordingly, EGSS statistics assist policy makers assess the proportion of overall economic output that is environment-related.
-This data is vital in appraising us on whether and to what extent

-Ireland is transitioning to a green economy.
+The key driver for the compilation of Environment Goods and Services Sector estimates comes from the need of policy makers to measure the size and distribution of environment activity within the wider economy.
+Accordingly, EGSS statistics assist policy makers assess the proportion of overall economic output that is environment related.
+This data is vital in appraising us on whether and to what extent Ireland is transitioning to a green economy.
 The distribution of environment activity and how this distribution evolves over time is central to understanding the nature and extent of this transition.
 This release provides key data within the overall framework of environment statistics that contributes to addressing these needs for Ireland.

-In the international context these data are needed to fulfil Ireland's requirements under EU Regulations (EU) 691/2011 and (EU) 538/2014, specifically the 'module' on environment goods and services.
+In the international context these data are needed to fulfil Ireland's requirements under EU Regulation (EU) 691/2011 and its amendments, specifically the 'module' on environment goods and services.
 This contributes to the development of a satellite account for the environment sector.
 The principal EGSS statistics are annual gross output by environment activity in the state.